Camp Airy: Programming

 Airy offers many traditional summer camp activities including Athletics, outdoor living, swimming, performing arts and fine arts.

 Athletics are a critical part of the summer camp experience.
 Campers play baseball, basketball, football, lacrosse, soccer, floor hockey, tennis, and volleyball.
 Many also participate in in-line skating, fencing and wrestling.
 The camp also has an archery range.
+In past years the camp offered a riflery program, although that has since been discontinued.

 The Drama department typically produces two plays in a Summer, the first a musical production, and the second a straight play.
 There are also opportunities for people who play musical instruments or enjoy singing to perform.

 In the fine arts department, campers are offered activities in ceramics, painting, silk-screening, copper enamel, hemp and beads, photography, and wood working among others.

-Recently the camp has begun to add non-traditional features such as a skateboard park, Scuba diving, paintballing, and go-carts/dunebuggies.
+Recently the camp has begun to add non-traditional features such as a skateboard park, Scuba diving, paintballing, go-carts and dune buggies.

 CIT program

 The CIT (Counselor in Training) program is one of Camp Airy's best distinguishing features.
 It is a program held for campers who will be entering their senior year of high school after camp that focuses on both teaching campers how to transition into becoming counselors and developing strong bonds between fellow CITs.
 The program provides continuity between counselor classes summer after summer and allows campers to transition smoothly into counselors without having to leave camp for even one summer.
 The CIT program can also be credited with causing counselor retention to be so high at Airy.
 CIT traditions and programs include many bonding activities, riding White Wolf buses, bunk and department experiences, a CIT havdalah service, CIT T-shirts, and a frequent leadership training course.